 Problem analysis seeks to understand the situation in ever greater detail.
 It starts with clearly defining the "desired role" and asking what tasks are needed to achieve that role.
-In the problem analysis, the SCO needs to define the multiple roles that the partner must play to reach the desired end state.
+During problem analysis, the SCO needs to define the multiple roles that the partner must play to reach the desired end state.
 This includes defining the primary role.
 A primary role is the description of a partner organization or unit and the desired actions that directly impact the threat or U.S. ability to directly impact the threat.
 In addition, the SCO must define the supporting role, or roles, and governance/oversight roles.
 A support role describes the partner organization or unit and the actions they will take to support the partner organization's performance of the primary role.
 For example, a unit may conduct intelligence, surveillance, and reconnaissance or rotary wing lift support to enable the partner organization or unit to conduct interdiction operations.

 The analysis should also consider the governance/oversight role.
-The governance/oversight role describes those partner activities that take place at the institutional level that are essential to enabling the partner to absorb, employ, and sustain the capability across its life cycle.
-These can include such functions as the development of legal frameworks and staff organizations and the execution of enduring policies and procedures to do the following: conduct strategic planning; manage resources; acquire equipment; manage personnel; develop operational concepts; and conduct life-cycle sustainment.
-For example, to fulfill a primary role of conducting maritime security operations with a new class of patrol boat, a partner may need to establish new legal frameworks to allow for effective cooperation with its coast guard, design new organizations to effectively conduct the operations, develop new joint operational concepts with its Coast Guard, or create new logistics and maintenance systems to sustain a new system operating in a new environment.
-For further clarification on this refer to the section on Executive, Generating, and Operating Functions in JP 3-20, Security Cooperation.
+The governance/oversight role describes those partner activities at the institutional level essential to enabling the partner to absorb, employ, and sustain the capability across its life cycle.
+These can include such functions as the development of legal frameworks and staff organizations and the execution of enduring policies and procedures to do the following: conduct strategic planning, manage resources, acquire equipment, manage personnel, develop operational concepts, and conduct life-cycle sustainment.
+For example, to fulfill a primary role of conducting maritime security operations with a new class of patrol boat, a partner may need to establish new legal frameworks to allow for effective cooperation with its Coast Guard, design new organizations to effectively conduct the operations, develop new joint operatonal concepts with its Coast Guard, or create new logistics and maintenance systems to sustain a new system operating in a new environment.
+For further clarification on this concept, refer to the section on Executive, Generating, and Operating Functions in JP 3-20, Security Cooperation.

-Perhaps the CCMD wants the PN to focus on providing peacekeepers to UN missions in the region.
+Perhaps the CCMD wants the IP to focus on providing peacekeepers to UN missions in the region.
 One military task for such a role may be "Conduct Stability Operations."
-Next, capabilities needed to execute this task are listed out in priority order.
-In order to accomplish this, the planners could follow the process laid out in the "Joint Mission Essential Task List (JMETL) Development Handbook."
+Next, the capabilities needed to execute this task are listed in priority order.
+In order to accomplish this, the planners could follow the process laid out in the CJCSM 3500.04F Universal Joint Task Manual.